 - ‘blue skies’ or curiosity-driven research

-4. The Wellcome Trust contribution to the partnership will be capped at £100 000 with a minimum matching funding contribution from the company (in cash and/or in kind).
+4. The Wellcome Trust contribution to the partnership will be capped at £100,000, and a minimum matching funding contribution is required from the company (in cash and/or in kind).

 5. The company will normally be the recipient of these funds.

-6. There are no geographical restrictions.
-Applications are welcome from appropriate public sector-company partnerships in a global setting.
+6. There are no geographical restrictions for partnership Pathfinder Awards.
+Applications are welcome from appropriate partnerships between entities based anywhere in the world.

-9. If there are any restrictions on intellectual property or publications relating to background IP or arising from the proposed research, you must provide a written statement that details them.
+8. If there are any restrictions on IP or on publications relating to background IP or arising from the proposed research, you must provide a written statement that details them.

-Applicants should contact the office to confirm that the proposed partnership/collaboration is eligible before submitting a full application form.
+You should contact us to confirm that your proposed application (and partnership, if appropriate), is eligible before submitting a full application form.

-Full applications will be considered by a dedicated internal Pathfinders Assessment Group and independent external experts.
-There will be four rolling deadlines in a 12-month period, subject to available budget in the current financial year.
+All applications will be considered by a dedicated internal Pathfinders Assessment Group, and on occasion by independent external experts.
+There will be four deadlines a year, subject to available budget.

-There will be four rolling deadlines in a 12-month period, subject to available budget in the current financial year.
+There will be four deadlines a year, subject to available budget.

-For informal enquires or to confirm the eligibility of a proposed partnership, please contact Innovations and quote PATHFINDERS in connection with your enquiry.
+For informal enquires or to confirm the eligibility of a proposed partnership, please contact Innovations and quote ‘Pathfinders’.

 215 Euston Road.
 London NW1 2BE